finbourne/lusid-sdk-java/sdk/docs/RelationshipsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // RelationshipsApi apiInstance = apiFactory.build(RelationshipsApi.class);

         RelationshipsApi apiInstance = ApiFactoryBuilder.build(fileName).build(RelationshipsApi.class);
         String scope = "scope_example"; // String | The scope of the relationship
         String code = "code_example"; // String | The code of the relationship
         CreateRelationshipRequest createRelationshipRequest = new CreateRelationshipRequest(); // CreateRelationshipRequest | The details of the relationship to create. try {
+            // uncomment the below to set overrides at the request level
+            // CompleteRelationship result = apiInstance.createRelationship(scope, code, createRelationshipRequest).execute(opts);

             CompleteRelationship result = apiInstance.createRelationship(scope, code, createRelationshipRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {